ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/popeye_teaches_acceptance.md

 For instance, Popeye, when first created, was possibly in his mid-thirties.
 He'd had many adventures and sailed the seas, but he hadn't settled into middle-age.
 I worry about how he would fare as an older man, especially as his signature tune seems to suggest acceptance of the self at a younger age.

 Should he re-emerge, I would hope that his creator gives him the experiences and strategies needed to accept inevitable change.
-I'd like Popeye to keep spinach in his diet and Olive Oil in his life.
+I'd like Popeye to keep spinach in his diet and Olive Oyl in his life.
 As for the pipe?
 I'm not so sure.

 > "We continue to change even as we age.
 Believe and remember that the new version of you is still you."

+_Popeye the Sailor Man image by Nestination on [Newgrounds](https://www.newgrounds.com/art/view/nestination/popeye-the-sailor-man)._